Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: The Bayesian approach

 where

-Similar formula in different notations, with different nuisance parameters and initially, as a rule, with a non-facto\-rized prior appears in many sources, see, for example, \S 3.5 of Ref. \cite{Kendall_2B}, Refs. \cite{Heinrich_04,Choudalakis_2011}, and \S 1(b) of Ref. \cite{Neyman_37}.
+A similar formula in different notation, with different nuisance parameters and initially, as a rule, with a non-facto\-rized prior appears in many sources, see, for example, \S 3.5 of Ref. \cite{Kendall_2B}, Refs. \cite{Heinrich_04,Choudalakis_2011}, and \S 1(b) of Ref. \cite{Neyman_37}.
 In our case the prior is automatically factorized.
-In addition, one can see that $P(\vec{n}_{a} | \vec{a} )$ and $P(\vec{n}_{b} | \vec{b} )$ are present in this formula together with $P(\vec{n}, | s, \vec{a}, \vec{b})$.
-Interestingly, in this resulting formula there is no evident difference between the roles of the main and the auxiliary experiments, in contrast with their roles at its derivation.
+Interestingly, in these resulting formulas there is no evident difference between the roles of the main and the auxiliary experiments, in contrast with their roles in its derivation.
+Therefore this approach can technically be used for more general problems, for example, when the background auxiliary experiment contains a small admixture of signal.